chingdrop/medicare_rebuild/README.md

 - **Transformation** - Data is transformed by standardizing patient billing information and instrument readings.
 - **Loading** - The transformed data is loaded into a new SQL database that enforces entity relationships and accurately records the 'date of service' for billable services.

 The client medical company focused mainly on remote physician monitoring for *diabetes* and *hypertension*.
-Path - `/sql/stored_procedures/batch_medcode_99XXX.sql`
-Below are the main Medicare CPT codes developed for this project:
+Below are the main Medicare CPT codes developed for this project - `/sql/stored_procedures/batch_medcode_99XXX.sql`
 - **99202** - The initial telehealth visit from the nurse practitioner.
 - **99453** - Initial device setup for vital monitoring instrument (after 16 distinct days of device testing).
 - **99454** - Repeated device usage (after 16 distinct days of device testing).